blockpass-org/blockpass/docs/Server_Spec_V1.4.md

 ### 3. /uploadData:
 **Purpose**:
-* Mobile app checks for require fields, asks for User permission and upload data and certificate (optional)) to Service
+* Mobile app checks for required fields, asks for User permission and upload data and certificate (optional)) to Service

 **Method**: POST